-Take the fairly commonly-held belief among far-right extremists that the Obama administration is using gun control laws to disarm Americans, in order to leave them powerless against a New World Order government that plans to throw them into Nazi-style work camps.
+Take among far-right extremists that the Obama administration is using gun control laws to disarm Americans, in order to leave them powerless against a New World Order government that plans to throw them into Nazi-style work camps.

 With the Internet providing a platform for positions shunned by mainstream media, the movement is becoming a real force in politics.

 “The Internet provides the means by which people with ideas that would normally be considered fringe ideas can potentially reach a mass audience and can do it in ways that those ideas can then be picked up by other means of communication,” Michael Barkun, a professor emeritus of political science at Syracuse University who has written a number of books on conspiracies, said.